iakashpaul/Stasis/README.md

 ## Background

 Just like most sci-fi stories, when a crew on-board interstellar vehicles is awoken from stasis.
-They start puking & need to be grounded about where they are, when they are & what systems are online/offline etc. I'm currently half way through _Alien: Cold Forge_.
+They _"have to"_ start puking & need to be grounded about where they are, when they are & what systems are online/offline etc. I'm currently half way through _Alien: Cold Forge_.

 The same is applicable to LLMs as well, if we are to treat them as cognition engines instead of being relegated as a bunch of stochastic parrots.
 This also means that benchmarks like [GAIA benchmark](https://huggingface.co/papers/2311.12983) & others need to be re-worked from a timeless human's perspective.
 Where all notion of current space-time, tools available, data sources, proprioception/localization etc. is jettisoned & needs to be re-introduced/affirmed back to them.